Read This First

 Prompt 2: Create a table that, for each emotion, provides 1) a description, 2) a ranking of the emotion (1-10) in terms of its potential benefit to humans and 3) a ranking of the emotion (1-10) in terms of its potential detriment to humans.

-At this stage, the gain is not memorizing the conclusion but learning to think with Emotion, The Potential Value and Dangers of Human, and Empathy.
+Treat Emotion, The Potential Value and Dangers of Human, and Empathy as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 The requested benefit-and-detriment scoring should be treated as a judgment aid, not a pseudo-scientific scoreboard.
 An emotion's value depends on fit, intensity, duration, target, and regulation.
 Fear can save a life or imprison one; confidence can enable action or convert ignorance into theater.